ballerina-platform/ballerina-distribution/examples/websub-webhook-sample/websub_webhook_sample.md

 # WebSub service - Consume github events

 GitHub webhooks provide the capability to receive notifications based on the events in a GitHub repository.
-The Ballerina `websub` module can define websub-compliant webhooks which are used to receive notifications from any websub-compliant `hub` implementation.
+The Ballerina `websub` module can be used to define websub-compliant webhooks which are used to receive notifications from any websub-compliant `hub` implementation.
 Specify the GitHub pubsubhub API URL and the relevant event URL as the `target` parameter in `@websub:SubscriberServiceConfig` annotation.
 Start the `websub:SubscriberService` to receive event notifications.

 ::: code websub_webhook_sample.bal :::